mlrun/mlrun/docs/secrets.md

 The actual details of MLRun's handling of the secrets differ per the **secret provider** used.
 The following sections provide more details on these providers and how they handle secrets and their values.

-Regardless of the type of secret provider used, the executed code uses the same {py:func}`~mlrun.execution.MLClientCtx.get_secret()` API to gain access to the value of the secrets passed to it, as shown in the above example.
+Regardless of the type of secret provider used, the executed code uses the {py:func}`~mlrun.execution.MLClientCtx.get_secret()` API to gain access to the value of the secrets passed to it, as shown in the above example.